The Ultimate Equality: Biblical Agape (Love)

 31 The second is this: ‘Love (agapao) your neighbor as yourself.’[g]
 There is no commandment greater than these.”

-To agape love (consider) your neighbor as yourself is the ultimate inequality.
+To agape love (consider) your neighbor as yourself is the ultimate equality.
 However, to consider others as yourself in all your actions is also a decision to try to do what is best for others.
 Warning others of things that may harm them, just as parents warn children, must also be conducted in a respectful, compassionate, and gentle

 Online Bible Study